Rethinking Efficiency in Neural Combinatorial Optimization: Batched Preference Optimization with Mamba: Introduction

 \section{Introduction}

-Combinatorial Optimization (CO) is essential for domains such as chip design~\cite{chip-design}, routing~\cite{routing}, supply chain~\cite{supply-chain}, logistics~\cite{logistic} and scheduling~\cite{scheduling}.
-Over the past decades, how to solve CO has been discussed and explored extensively, and representative legacy such as Concorde~\cite{concorde2006}, Lin-Kernighan-Helsgaun algorithm~\cite{lkh}, ant system~\cite{ant}, genetic algorithm~\cite{ga} more or less address CO's complexity.
+\IEEEPARstart{C}{ombinatorial} Optimization (CO) is essential for routing, logistics, scheduling, and resource-allocation domains~\cite{tcyb-mra-vrp,tcyb-hcvrp,tcyb-csp,tcyb-moco}.
+Over the past decades, how to solve CO has been discussed and explored extensively, and representative legacy solvers such as Concorde~\cite{concorde2006}, Lin-Kernighan-Helsgaun algorithm~\cite{lkh}, and hybrid genetic search~\cite{HGS} more or less address CO's complexity.
 However, these meta-heuristics closely depend on expert-level knowledge to be crafted or even customized per case.
 As foretold by \emph{no-free-lunch} theorem~\cite{no-free-lunch}, such dependency may result in limited adaptability and scalability across diverse CO problems.

-Learning-based approaches are continuously getting popular more recently for dealing with complex CO problems~\cite{nco-2016-start}, which are commonly termed as Neural Combinatorial Optimization (NCO).
+Learning-based approaches are continuously getting popular more recently for dealing with complex CO problems~\cite{2,tcyb-morl}, which are commonly termed as Neural Combinatorial Optimization (NCO).
 Along NCO's development, a crystal clear evolution path on the performance side could be observed from recent advances in this field: from pointer network~\cite{1} to Transformer architecture~\cite{transformer} and Generative Flow Network~\cite{flow-network}, from normal scale case~\cite{3} to massive scale generalization~\cite{boosting} and from simple reinforcement learning~\cite{4} to enhanced hybrid training~\cite{GFlowNet}.
-In contrast, to the best of our knowledge, limited attention is paid to the efficiency side~\cite{efficient-nco-1,efficient-nco-2}.
-This induces the core motivation of this paper: what should be done to achieve efficient NCO learning?
-This is a quite important question since efficiency impacts multi-dimensional aspects in NCO, such as learning effectiveness, scalability and practical application value.
+In contrast, comparatively limited attention has been paid to the efficiency side~\cite{efficient-nco-1,efficient-nco-2}.
+This motivates the core question of this paper: how can we improve NCO efficiency without giving up too much solution quality?
+This question matters because modern NCO training often requires millions of autoregressive rollouts, so poor convergence efficiency directly slows down research iteration, increases hardware cost, and limits practical deployment on larger instances.

-Following the first principle, the efficiency bottleneck of existing NCO works predominantly roots from two aspects: 1) \textbf{Learning Paradigm}: The rollout and training in existing works compose an online paradigm.
-Such sampling-then-training mode hardly benefits from parallelization and holistic GPU utilization; 2) \textbf{Neural Network Architecture}: State-of-the-art NCO models predominantly rely on the Transformer architecture~\cite{transformer}, the core self-attention mechanism incurs quadratic computational and memory costs.
-Clearly, this field anticipates an effective framework to address these efficiency issues.